 - A deferred annuity may be more advantageous to both the employer and employee than whole life insurance

 Additional Reading: Key Man Insurance

 How Does The Section 162 Bonus Plan Work?

-- The company compensates the key executive with a bonus that is taxable as income to the recipient.
+- The company compensates the key executive with a taxable bonus as income to the recipient.
 The bonus is usually treated as an ordinary business expense for the company.

-- The bonus is used to purchase a deferred annuity, whole life insurance policy, or universal life insurance policy that builds cash value that grows tax-deferred.
-The company restricts access to the cash surrender value until a specific future date.
+- The bonus purchases a deferred annuity, whole life insurance policy, or universal life insurance policy that builds cash value that grows tax-deferred.
+The company restricts cash surrender value access until a specific date.

 - Any life insurance cash value accumulation will grow tax-deferred and may be accessed by the employee income tax-free through withdrawals and policy loans.
 The cash value can be used to supplement retirement income.

 - If the key executive dies, their heirs will receive death benefit proceeds from an insurance policy free of income tax.

 - In a single bonus arrangement, the employer pays the life insurance premium as a bonus, and the employee is responsible for the income tax on the bonus.

 - In a double bonus arrangement, the employer covers both the premium and the tax liabilities, minimizing the financial impact on the employee.